 Now, I’m a single gal who’s only cooking for herself and her cat.
 If you’re cooking for a family, just roast two chickens at once!
 Follow all of the same steps and just throw an extra chicken into the roasting pan.
 You will need to make sure that the pan is large enough so both chickens fit comfortably without crowding each other.

 No joke, there is nothing like a freshly roasted chicken.
-Your house is filled with a cacophony of delicious odors, so there’s no need to spend $10 bucks on a “Cooked Chicken” scented candle at Bath and Body works.
+Your house gets filled with a symphony of delicious odors, so there’s no need to spend $10 bucks on a “Cooked Chicken” scented candle at Bath and Body Works.
 It’s delicious and will keep you fed for days.
 And finally, you can make gallons of broth from the carcass to heal you and your loved ones when illness strikes.

 And if you think this is too difficult for the payout, seriously, just give up on life right now and drink your foods out of a can from now on.